NVIDIA/MatX/README.md

 make -j
 ```

-Note that if documentation is selected all other build options are off.
-This eases the dependencies needed to build documentation
-so large libraries such as CUDA don't need to be installed.

 ### Integrating MatX With Your Own Projects
 MatX uses CMake as a first-class build generator, and therefore provides the proper config files to include into your own project.
 There are
 typically two ways to do this: